MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/emea-sau-simplified-e-invoices.md

 ### Configure e-invoice submission

 Before setting up e-invoice submission parameters for Commerce, you must configure the Electronic invoicing service to be used for Saudi Arabia.
 For more information, see [Get started with Electronic invoicing for Saudi Arabia](../../finance/localizations/e-invoicing-sa-get-started.md).
+To support the configuration of CSIDs per POS register, you need to make the following steps for each POS register in your Electronic Invoicing environment:

+1. Add a corresponding CSID certificate to Key Vault parameters of the environment.
+2. Create a feature setup for the electronic invoicing feature.
+To do this, you can configure the first feature setup and then create new feature setups by copying them from the first one and modifying its parameters.
+3. In the  Specify the name of the CSID certificate added earlier and modify

 Follow these steps to set up e-invoice submission parameters that are specific to Commerce for Saudi Arabia.